camtrees/camtrees.github.io/info-for-cam-volunteers/epicollect.md

 uploaded immediately to the EpiCollect servers.
 Otherwise, the data can be uploaded later when an internet connection becomes available.

-CAM began using the EpiCollect5 mobile app about a year ago.
+CAM began using the EpiCollect5 mobile app in the Spring of 2025.
 The app has been well received by volunteers, who find it easy to use.
 Data is collected when **planting a new tree** and when **recording information about an existing tree**.

-Kim Colson has created an extensive [CAM EpiCollect5 Quick Reference Guide](../assets/cam-epicollect5-quick-reference-guide-1.0.pdf), which provides easy-to-follow instructions for using the app in the field.

 When collecting tree data with EpiCollect5, you first select the CAM Organization and Tree Site.
 You then follow one of six available data-entry pathways.
 The following table